 Nextcloud is a suite of free and open-source client-server software for creating your own file hosting services on a private server you control.
-It also comes with experimental end-to-end encryption (E2EE).
+It also comes with experimental E2EE.

 We recommend checking if your Nextcloud provider supports E2EE, otherwise you have to trust the provider to not look at your files.

-When self hosting Nextcloud, you should also remember to enable E2EE to protect against your hosting provider from snooping on your data.
+When self hosting Nextcloud, you should also enable E2EE to protect against your hosting provider snooping on your data.

 Proton Drive is currently in beta and only is only available through a web client.